 This blog highlights the critical role of accessible healthcare in shaping societal well-being, especially for those living below the poverty line.
 Despite India’s booming healthcare industry, over 40% resort to loans for treatment costs.
 Government schemes like Ayushman Bharat aim to address this, but challenges persist.
-The blog delves into the impact of GST on healthcare costs, proposing a zero rating to alleviate financial burdens on both providers and patients.
+The blog delves into the impact of GST Compliance on healthcare costs, proposing a zero rating to alleviate financial burdens on both providers and patients.
 Insider’s insights in the later part of the piece emphasize the need for a balanced approach to boost healthcare infrastructure while considering the financial well-being of all stakeholders in India’s evolving healthcare landscape.

 Unraveling India’s Healthcare Journey